goobz22/goobs-cache/README.md

 goobs-cache is designed for high performance, with features like:

-- Two-level caching on the server for fast access
+- LRU caching strategy
-- Intelligent prefetching based on access patterns
 - Compression to reduce data size
-- Batch writing to minimize I/O operations

 ## Security

 Security is a top priority in goobs-cache:

 - AES-GCM encryption for data at rest
-- Secure key management
+- Secure key management with regular key rotation
 - Client-side encryption in browsers

 ## License